Hard Mode Strategy

 Play 4 Suits

-Start the classic hard mode.
+Start the classic hard mode and apply the decision table.

 Mixed-Suit Rule